-- ✓ Pants are to be worn on or above the waist - ✓ No see-through pants - ✓ If pants can be worn properly on or above the waist, no belt is required - ✓ Sweat pants, wind pants, or jogging pants are allowed - ✓ Pants with holes can be worn (on or below the knee). - ✓ No pants are to be worn bound at the ankle. - ✓ Leggings and Tights are prohibited unless worn beneath a dress or top, no more than 3 inches above the knee. - ✓ Dresses and skirts may be worn with the length to be no higher than three (3) inches above the top of the knee cap (even if leggings or tights are worn).
+- ✓ All male students must wear a belt (Mandatory requirement) - ✓ Pants are to be worn on or above the waist - ✓ No see-through pants - ✓ If pants can be worn properly on or above the waist, no belt is required - ✓ Sweat pants, wind pants, or jogging pants are allowed - ✓ Pants with holes can be worn (on or below the knee). - ✓ No pants are to be worn bound at the ankle. - ✓ Leggings and Tights are prohibited unless worn beneath a dress or top, no more than 3 inches above the knee. - ✓ Dresses and skirts may be worn with the length to be no higher than three (3) inches above the top of the knee cap (even if leggings or tights are worn).